volcmen/dotaDJWA-reactMenu/README.md

 # This project was made by using `create-react-app`.

-Using react to create Front-End copy of Dota 2 main menu.
+This is react Front-End copy or similar looking menu of Dota 2 main menu.